Tolkien and the Norse: Mirkwood

 The name Mirkwood derives from the forest Myrkviðr of Norse mythology.
 19th-century writers interested in philology, including the folklorist Jacob Grimm and the artist and fantasy writer William Morris, speculated romantically about the wild, primitive Northern forest, the Myrkviðr inn ókunni ("the pathless Mirkwood") and the secret roads across it, in the hope of reconstructing supposed ancient cultures.
-Grimm proposed that the name Myrkviðr derived from Old Norse mark (boundary) and mǫrk (forest), both, he supposed, from an older word for wood, perhaps at the dangerous and disputed boundary of the kingdoms of the Huns and the Goths.
+Grimm proposed that the name Myrkviðr derived from Old Norse mark (boundary) and mǫrk (forest), both, he supposed, from an older word for a wood, perhaps at the dangerous and disputed boundary of the kingdoms of the Huns and the Goths.

 Tolkien described Mirkwood as a vast temperate broadleaf and mixed forest in the Middle-earth region of Rhovanion (Wilderland), east of the great river Anduin.
 In The Hobbit, the wizard Gandalf calls it "the greatest forest of the Northern world."
 Before it was darkened by evil, it had been called Greenwood the Great.